 Figure 6.
 Real time data quality analysis via comparison to other satellites.
 GOES-15 Imager water vapor band compared to co-located MTSAT values.
 Note large brightness temperature differences beginning near 21UTC on March 12, 2012.
 Plus, the SPS unit used for the generation of GVAR is noted (obtained from the GVAR signal).

-When done routinely, this can help us detect calibration as well as navigation issues if any exist.
+When done routinely, this can help detect calibration as well as navigation issues if any exist.
 It is likely that Japan will be operating an ABI-like instrument over the Pacific and an ABI placed as “GOES-West” will be able to compare in nearly all bands.
+Ideally, these comparisons would be centered at the equator and half-way between the satellite’s sub-points.

+These type comparisons may best fit under the calibration monitoring task.

 5 Analysis Tools